 1962 Sid Caesar stars in Little Me, a parody of an ambitious poor girl's memoirs by Patrick Dennis, adapted for the stage by Neil Simon.
 Songs are by Cy Coleman and Carolyn Leigh.
 Virginia Martin and Nancy Andrews are part of the cast dancing to Bob Fosse's choreography.
 The show runs 257 performances.
 Little Me is later revived on Broadway in productions starring Victor Garber (1981) and Martin Short (1998).

 1991 The wide-eyed, blue-faced madness begins as The Blue Man Group: Tubes opens at the Astor Place Theatre.
 The show features stunts, comic skits, and loud music of the Blue Man's own creation.
-Described by Variety as "Mummenschanz on acid," the show draws wide acclaim and sold-out audiences.
-Now with shows going on in Boston, Chicago, Las Vegas, and Orlando, they are still going strong on Astor Place.
+Described by Variety as "Mummenschanz on acid," the show draws wide acclaim and sold-out audiences and later opens productions in Boston, Chicago, Las Vegas, and Orlando.

 1994 Glenn Close gets rave reviews in Sunset Boulevard, the new Andrew Lloyd Webber musical opening at the Minskoff Theatre.
 She plays the forgotten movie star Norma Desmond as she lives her later life.
 Alan Campbell plays the writer who takes a very unlucky turn into her life, with George Hearn playing her manservant.
-The show closes in 1997 after 977 performances, owing to the expense of running the show and a lack of performers who can handle the demands of the role of Norma Desmond.
+Betty Buckley and Elaine Paige were the subsequent Normas.
+The show closes in 1997 after 977 performances.
 In February 2017, Close returns to the role of Norma Desmond for a limited Broadway run.

-2003 Oscar-winner Ellen Burstyn stars in a solo adaptaton of Allan Gurganus's best-seller Oldest Living Confederate Widow Tells All.
+2003 Oscar winner Ellen Burstyn stars in a solo adaptation of Allan Gurganus's best-seller Oldest Living Confederate Widow Tells All.
 Unfortunately, she gets to tell it only once, as it closes on opening night.

 2004 Oskar Eustis wins one of the most influential jobs in the nonprofit theatre, that of artistic director of The Public Theater/New York Shakespeare Festival.
 The artistic director of Rhode Island's Trinity Rep, Eustis is only the fourth person to hold the Public Theater job since its founding in the 1950s, following founder Joseph Papp, JoAnne Akalaitis, and George C. Wolfe.